antifold

 q1q1q0

 From first principles: choose an alphabet $\Sigma$ (here $\{0,1\}$).
 Words are finite strings over $\Sigma$ (the set $\Sigma^*$), including the empty word $\varepsilon$.
 A DFA processes a word one symbol at a time.
-The transition extends to whole words via $$\hat{\delta}(q,\varepsilon)=q,\qquad \hat{\delta}(q,aw)=\hat{\delta}(\,\delta(q,a),\,w\,),$$ and a word $w$ is accepted precisely when $\hat{\delta}(q_0,w)\in F$.
+The following formula says: if the input is empty, stay where you are; otherwise, consume the first symbol and recurse on what remains. $$\hat{\delta}(q,\varepsilon)=q,\qquad \hat{\delta}(q,aw)=\hat{\delta}(\,\delta(q,a),\,w\,).$$ A word $w$ is accepted precisely when $\hat{\delta}(q_0,w)\in F$.
+In other words: start at the beginning, follow the arrows, and check where you land.

 Terms in the formula: $Q=\{q0,q1\}$; $\Sigma=\{0,1\}$; $\delta(q,\sigma)$ picks the next state; $q_0=q0$ is the start; $F=\{q0\}$ accepts even‑parity strings.